Boiann/federal-bureau-of-control/README.md

 ![FBC Timeboxing/Project Flow Image](img-link)
 </details>

+**Version Control**
+Git branching/squashing and merging was used in this project.
+When work was to be done a separate branch was made, using author's own created [Guide](https://github.com/Boiann/branching-merging-squashing).
+The strategy was to have each branch dedicated to one feature/fix/issue or epic/iteration.
+After the work was completed on a particular branch, the branch would be squashed and merged to the main branch.
+The squashed branches are then usually deleted, but they are left as is in this project to demonstrate development.

 ---

 Unfortunately medical and other issues prevented full use of all this planning.
 After a lengthy hiatus from working on the project, the MVP epics/tasks/user stories were placed in BACKLOG Milestone to signify this.
 Work on the project continued from there.
 After talking to a mentor, it was decided not to close unfinished epics/tasks/user stories.
 The explanation was that this is what happens in real-life development too (unfinished things), and FBC Project Board reflects that.